-Where any provision of this Policy is inconsistent with the applicable law, the law shall prevail to the extent of that inconsistency, and the balance of the Policy remains in force.
+Where any provision of this Code of Conduct is inconsistent with the applicable law, the law shall prevail to the extent of that inconsistency, and the balance of the Code of Conduct remains in force.

-In the event of a dispute arising out of the application or interpretation of this Policy, the laws of the province of Ontario will apply to this Policy.
+In the event of a dispute arising out of the application or interpretation of this Code of Conduct, the laws of the province of Ontario will apply to this Code of Conduct.

 Protection of persons bringing complaints forward

 A person who believes that he, she, or they have been subjected to harassment or discriminatory behaviour should be able to file a complaint under the procedure.
 No person shall be negatively treated for bringing forward a complaint in good faith, providing information related to a complaint, or helping to resolve a complaint.

 Please note, confidentiality does not mean anonymity.
 It may be possible, in some circumstances, to maintain the anonymity of a party to a complaint.
 However, in order to maintain the fairness of the investigation, the Respondent must be able to knowledgeably address the details of a complaint, and that may involve informing them of the identity of the Complainant.
 In the case of a third-party complaint, the identity of the Complainant will remain confidential until the legitimacy of the incident can be verified by the subject of the complaint (who may or may not be the Complainant) and further investigation is required.